sprax/python/subs/README.md

 ```
 How It Works
 ------------
+### Strategy
-The overall strategy has three parts:
+The overall strategy has three phases:
 1) Map all words and letters to their counts in the corpus and cipher texts.
 2) Bootstrap the decoding by forward matching a few most common corpus words
 to their likely encodings in the cipher text, based on frequency alone.
 The
 words I chose for this purpose are "I", "a", "the", and "and".
 Experiments
 show that to succeed on the actual given corpus and encrypted text, it is
 enough to bootstrap on "the" and nothing else.
-3) Given the current best guess at the cipher map, partially order all the
+3) Given the current best guess at the cipher map, try to guess more
+map entries by matching partially decoded cipher words with corpus
+words, and update the map with whatever bindings results in the most
+matched whole words.

+### Phase 3 Algorithm
-encoded words by how many unmapped letters each one contains.
-In fact, put
+1. Partially order all the encoded words by how many unmapped letters each
-them all in a priority queue (min heap).
+one contains.
+In fact, put them all in a priority queue (min heap).
-4) Focus on the encoded words that contain exactly one unmapped letter each.
+2. Focus on the encoded words that contain exactly one unmapped letter each.
 Taking each one of these single-unknown cipher words in descending order of
 frequency, try to match it against all corpus words of the same length (or at
 least against all the most common ones), also in descending order of frequency.